Kansas Quit Claim Deed Form

 Additionally, § 58-2221(d) states that the full name and last known post-office address of the individual whom the property is conveyed (or their designee) is also required so that the County Clerk may mail tax statements.

-Formatting considerations (§ 28-115(d)(e)(f)): The Register of Deeds requires the Deed to be presented in a particular manner, otherwise the Deed will be rejected or a fee will be imposed.
+Formatting (§ 28-115(d)(e)(f)): The form must be presented in a particular manner to avoid it being rejected (and/or a fee being imposed).
 The following requirements must be met: